Changissnz/short_bedtime_stories_for_damned_children/README.md

 Free smut and narcotics.
 And always sold out the whores and killed the Asian and Mexican dealers every time they got caught redhanded.

+## They Expected
+**When the thoughts and actions remain worlds apart**

+They expected him to indulge in those activities when they finally presented the opportunities to him.
+But by that time, he was already planning on killing them for depriving him of opportunities through their legal institutional warfare.